Robert Mair, Baron Mair: Education

-The son of William Austyn Mair, Francis Mond Professor of Aeronautical Engineering at the University of Cambridge (1952–1983), Mair was educated at St Faith's and The Leys School in Cambridge and went on to study Engineering at Clare College, Cambridge, gaining a MA degree in 1975 and a PhD degree in 1979.
+The son of William Austyn Mair, Francis Mond Professor of Aeronautical Engineering at the University of Cambridge (1952–1983), Mair was educated at St Faith's and The Leys School in Cambridge and went on to study Engineering at Clare College, Cambridge, graduating in 1972, and returned from industry in 1976 to gain a PhD degree in 1979.

 Career

 Lord Mair is an authority on geotechnical engineering, which is the application of the science of soil and rock mechanics, engineering geology and other related disciplines to civil engineering design and construction.
 His particular speciality is the design and construction of tunnels.
 His expertise has been sought throughout the world on numerous civil engineering projects involving soft ground tunnelling, retaining structures, deep excavations and foundations.

-Prior to his appointment to a Chair at Cambridge in 1998, he worked in industry for 27 years.
+Prior to his appointment to a Chair at Cambridge in 1998, he worked full-time in industry for 27 years.
 He was Principal Engineer for Scott Wilson Kirkpatrick, working in their London and Hong Kong offices, 1971–1983; he was seconded to the University of Cambridge, 1976–1979 to research tunnelling in soft ground.

 In 1983 he founded the Geotechnical Consulting Group, an international consulting company based in London, with co-founders Dr David Hight and the late Professor Peter Vaughan.
 He has been responsible for advising on geotechnical and tunnelling aspects of numerous major engineering projects world-wide.
-In the UK he advised on the design and construction of the Jubilee Line Extension for London Underground, the Channel Tunnel Rail Link (now HS1), Crossrail and HS2 projects.
-He is known for introducing compensation grouting as a novel technique for controlling settlement of structures during tunnel construction on the Waterloo Escalator Tunnel Project.
-He successfully used the technique on the Jubilee Line Extension project for the protection of many historic buildings, including the Big Ben clock tower at the Palace of Westminster.
-Compensation grouting is now widely used around the world.
+In the UK he advised on the design and construction of the Jubilee Line Extension for London Underground, the Channel Tunnel Rail Link (now HS1), Crossrail (now the Elizabeth Line) and HS2 projects.
+He is known for pioneering compensation grouting as a novel technique for controlling settlement of structures during tunnel construction firstly on the Waterloo Escalator Tunnel Project.
+The technique was then successfully applied on the Jubilee Line Extension project for the protection of many historic buildings, including the Big Ben clock tower at the Palace of Westminster.
+Compensation grouting was also applied on construction of the Elizabeth Line (formerly Crossrail) and is now widely used around the world.
 International projects on which he has advised have included railway and metro tunnels in Amsterdam, Athens, Barcelona, Bologna, Florence, Hong Kong, Istanbul, Rome, Singapore and Warsaw, and motorway tunnels in Bolu, Turkey.
 He was a member of the French Government Commission of Enquiry into the Collapse of the Toulon Tunnel, 1997.
 From 2007 to 2014 he was Co-Chairman of the Singapore Government's International Advisory Board on design and construction aspects of all its underground metro and road tunnels.

-Lord Mair was a member of Crossrail's Engineering Expert Panel and is a member of the Expert Technical Panel of the National Infrastructure Commission.
-He was Chairman of the Royal Society/Royal Academy of Engineering Report on Review of Shale Gas and Hydraulic Fracturing, published in 2012.